 [ Postscript: Since I wrote this, I have solved this problem. ]

 Sam Vincente was born in prison in Ecuador.
 He surfs, travels, reads physics papers and talks to girls.
-His mission is to break the world land speed record in a shopping trolley.
+He is currently traveling in India and working on The Game Of Your Life.
 You can follow him via RSS or on Twitter, Facebook, Tumblr and even on Google+.